HackYourFuture-CPH/program/courses/foundation/intro-to-javascript/week3/assignment.md

 Optional

-- Lets improve the `addActivity`, so that we don't need to specify the date, but the function automatically figures out what the date is.
+- Let's improve the `addActivity`, so that we don't need to specify the date, but the function automatically figures out what the date is.
 Check out this link: <https://stackoverflow.com/a/34015511>
 - Improve the `showStatus` function by only showing the number of activities for that specific day.
 - Create a function for calculating the activity a user has spent the most time on.